kaosat-dev/Blenvy/tools/blenvy/README-tech.md

     * will be replaced with empties (this will not be visible to you)
     * those empties will have additional custom properties / components : ```BlueprintInfo``` & ```SpawnBlueprint```
     * your level scene/ level will be exported to a much more trimmed down gltf file (see next point)
-    * all the original collections (that you used to create the instances) will be exported as **seperate gltf files** into the "library" folder
+    * all the original collections (that you used to create the instances) will be exported as **separate gltf files** into the "library" folder

 - this means you will have
     * one small main gltf file (your level/world)